laumartin/RemarkableWomen/README.md

 ## User Experience:

 ### Project Goals:
-The final goal is to have as much as possible female characters added and share their stories so everyone can know about them, so make sure to add your favourites to your personal list as well!
+The final goal is to have as many as possible female characters added and share their stories so everyone can know about them, so make sure to add your favourites to your personal list as well!

 ### User Stories/Goals:
 - To find out information about female characters.